 The Manticore appears in various works of art and literature, both in Persian culture and later in medieval European bestiaries, where it was depicted as a symbol of treachery and danger.
 Its fearsome image has persisted through the ages, representing the unknown perils that lie beyond the safety of civilization.

-In Persian art, the Manticore is often depicted in hunting scenes, symbolizing the bravery and skill required to confront such a formidable foe.
-In European bestiaries, the Manticore’s image was used to illustrate moral lessons about the dangers of deceit and the importance of vigilance.
+Based on the descriptions in Iranian folklore, the Manticore is often depicted in paintings in hunting scenes, symbolizing the bravery and skill required to confront such a formidable foe.
+In European bestiaries, Manticore’s image illustrates moral lessons about deceit’s dangers and vigilance’s importance.

 Symbolism and Legacy

-The Manticore’s enduring legacy lies in its symbolic representation of the unknown and the dangerous.
-It serves as a reminder of the perils that exist beyond the familiar and the need for courage and wisdom in facing the challenges of the world.
+In Iranian legends, the Manticore symbolizes the unknown and the dangerous.
+It reminds us of the perils beyond the familiar and the need for courage and wisdom in facing the world’s challenges.
 The Manticore’s legend continues to captivate the imagination, inspiring stories, artworks, and even modern interpretations in literature and popular culture.
 Its fearsome image and the moral lessons it embodies ensure that the Manticore remains a powerful symbol of the dangers that lurk in the unknown.

 Modern Interpretations

-In contemporary culture, the Manticore has found its way into various forms of media, including books, movies, and video games.
+In contemporary culture, the Manticore has appeared in various forms of media, including books, movies, and video games.
 It often appears as a formidable adversary, challenging heroes with its deadly abilities and cunning intelligence.
-The Manticore’s presence in modern storytelling highlights its lasting impact on the collective imagination, serving as a symbol of the ultimate predator and the embodiment of nature’s untamed ferocity.
+The Manticore’s presence in modern storytelling highlights its lasting impact on the collective imagination.
+It symbolizes the ultimate predator and the embodiment of nature’s untamed ferocity.

 Div-e Sepid

-In Iranian myths, Div-e Sepid or the White Demon was the chieftain of Divs and lived in Mazandaran.
+In Iranian myths, Div-e Sepid, or the White Demon, is a servant of the Ahriman Persian mythology, the chieftain of Divs, and lived in Mazandaran.
 The white demon imprisoned Kay Kāvus, the king of Greater Iran, and his army in a cave.
-After a hard fight, Rostam managed to kill the white demon and release the king.
+After a hard fight, Rostam killed the white demon and released the king.

 Akvan The Div

-Akvan was a Div who appeared in the form of a zebra and attacked the herd of Kay Khosrow’s horses and killed them.
+Akvan was a Div Persian mythology who appeared as a zebra, attacked the herd of Kay Khosrow’s horses, and killed them.
 Kay Khosrow called Rostam for help.
 After a tough battle, Rostam defeated Akvan the Div.

 Dragon

-The dragon is a legendary creature that is mentioned in mythical narratives from different nations.
-It is usually a giant reptile that sometimes has the ability to fly or breathe fire.
-In Iranian mythology, the creature is the ultimate evil and Ahriman-Zad (evil-born).
+The dragon is a legendary creature in Iranian folklore and a Legend in Persian, mentioned in mythical narratives from different nations.
+It is usually a giant reptile that can sometimes fly or breathe fire.
+In Iranian mythology, the dragon is the ultimate evil and Ahriman-Zad (evil-born).

-In Shahnameh, Rostam fights and defeats the dragon in his third Khan(quest).
-There is this interpretation of Rostam’s fight with the dragon, that the dragon was Rostam’s own ego that he faced from the start.
-Rostam, who did not recognize the dragon properly, was unable to defeat it.
+As one of the Shahnameh characters, Rostam fights and defeats the dragon in his third Khan(quest).
+There is this interpretation of Rostam’s fight with the dragon: the dragon was Rostam’s ego that he faced from the start.
+Rostam, who did not recognize the dragon properly, could not defeat it.
 But after getting to know himself, he was able to triumph over it.

-The First Humans and Warriors in Iranian Myths
+The First Humans and Great Warriors in Iranian Myths

 Keyumars

-Keyumars, which means Mira or mortal, is the first man in Persian myth, who is described as a tall and attractive man, as bright as the sun.
+Keyumars, which means Mira or mortal, is the first man in Persian myths.
+He is described as tall, attractive, and bright as the sun.

-He was believed to be born from the earth and the first human created by Ahura Mazda.
-He was alone in the mountains for thirty years, and after his death, the sun’s rays purified his seed, and from that pure seed, a plant grew that formed the first human couple from its two intertwined stems.
+He was believed to have been born from the earth and was the first human created by Ahura Mazda.
+He was alone in the mountains for thirty years.
+After his death, the sun’s rays purified his seed.
+From that pure seed, a plant grew that formed the first human couple from its two intertwined stems.

-The story of man’s creation in Iranian mythology has many fascinating details to read.
+The story of man’s creation in Iranian mythology has many fascinating details.

 Hushang

-In Iranian mythology, Hushang is one of the first kings mentioned in the Avesta that states sacrifice ceremonies were held in his name.
-In the Shahnameh, he is the son of Siamak and the grandson of Keyumars, and the founder of the Pishdadian dynasty.
+In Iranian mythology, Hushang is one of the first kings mentioned in the Avesta states, and sacrifice ceremonies were held in his name.
+In the Shahnameh, he is the son of Siamak, the grandson of Keyumars, and the founder of the Pishdadian dynasty.
 Ferdowsi has described him like this:

-He was the founder of the Sadeh festival and the discoverer of fire and iron.
+He founded the Sadeh festival and was the discoverer of fire and iron.
 Hushang helped lay the foundations of civilization for the people of his time, such as blacksmithing and making tools and weapons.
 He founded a legendary dynasty called “Pishdadian” in Iran.

 Jamshid